-Environmental Health is responsible for investigating complaints about nuisance caused by smoke from both commercial and domestic bonfires.
+Environmental Heath is responsible for investigating complaints about nuisance caused by smoke from both commerical and domestic bonfires.

 There is no legislation that prevents people having bonfires.
 There is also no time constraint on bonfires.

-It is preferred that people do not have bonfires, garden waste can be composted, taken to the Civic Amenity sites or by joining the Garden Waste Collection Service.
+It is preferred that people do not have bonfires, as garden waste can be composted, or residents can join the Garden Waste Collection Service.

 However if the smoke from a bonfire is causing a nuisance then we can take action.
 Action can range from informal approach to the person having the fire through to the service of an abatement notice which if not complied with could lead to a fine of up to £5000 (£20,000 if it is from a commercial operation)